Updated 11/2022

 Open to Grades: 10, 11 & 12

 This course is for students who wish to increase their knowledge and further their skills in the fashion design and merchandising industry.
 Topics include fashion designers, careers, clothing selection, fibers and fabrics, and fashion illustration.
 Projects are planned and completed in relation to the student's individual interest and skill level.
-There is a lab fee for this course. *

 4410 Culinary Nutrition